PlotPyStack/guidata/doc/overview.rst

 * update and restore a data set to/from a dictionary

+* generate a data set from a function signature (i.e. a function prototype) and use it to automatically generate a graphical user interface for calling the function

 This library aims to provide these features thanks to automatic graphical user interface generation for data set editing and display.
 Widgets inside GUIs are automatically generated depending on each data item type.